-- 16:6 And Aaron shall offer his bullock of the sin offering, which is for himself, and make an atonement for himself, and for his house.
-These animals were necessary for Aaron's sin offering, which made atonement for himself and for his family. - 16:7 And he shall take the two goats, and present them before the Lord at the door of the tabernacle of the congregation.
+16:6 And Aaron shall offer his bullock of the sin offering, which is for himself, and make an atonement for himself, and for his house.
+These animals were necessary for Aaron's sin offering, which made atonement for himself and for his family.

+16:7 And he shall take the two goats, and present them before the Lord at the door of the tabernacle of the congregation.
 Aaron, the priest must take the two goats and offer them to the Lord at the entrance of the tabernacle of congregation (meeting tent).
-Just as two birds were required for the cleansing of the leper, so, two goats were needed to bring atonement to the nation. - 16:8 And Aaron shall cast lots upon the two goats; one lot for the Lord, and the other lot for the scapegoat.
+Just as two birds were required for the cleansing of the leper, so, two goats were needed to bring atonement to the nation.

+16:8 And Aaron shall cast lots upon the two goats; one lot for the Lord, and the other lot for the scapegoat.
 One goat is for the Lord.
 The other goat is to be the goat that takes sin away.
 Aaron must (use the "Urim and Thummim" to) decide which goat is which.
 The "Urim and Thummim" are lights and reflections which were used to learn the Will of God.
 They were used in varying means to cast lots.
 Most think they were a pair of stones, one light and another dark, and each stone indicated a "yes" or "no" from God.
-The High Priest would ask God a question, reach into the breastplate, and pull our either a "yes" or a "no". - 16:9 And Aaron shall bring the goat upon which the Lord's lot fell, and offer him for a sin offering.
-The first goat that Aaron brings up by lot must be offered for a sin offering unto the Lord to be sacrificed. - 16:10 But the goat, on which the lot fell to be the scapegoat, shall be presented alive before the Lord, to make an atonement with him, and to let him go for a scapegoat into the wilderness.
-However, the other goat that fell by lot was to be the scapegoat, presented alive before the Lord and was sent into the desert to take sin away out of the camp.
+The High Priest would ask God a question, reach into the breastplate, and pull our either a "yes" or a "no".

+16:9 And Aaron shall bring the goat upon which the Lord's lot fell, and offer him for a sin offering.
+The first goat that Aaron brings up by lot must be offered for a sin offering unto the Lord to be sacrificed.

+16:10 But the goat, on which the lot fell to be the scapegoat, shall be presented alive before the Lord, to make an atonement with him, and to let him go for a scapegoat into the wilderness.
+However, the goat on which that Aaron brings up by lot that fell to be the scapegoat was presented alive before the Lord.
+It was selected by the "Urim and Thummim" to choose it as the scapegoat that takes sin away, making atonement for the people when they send it into the desert.
+The goat must go into the desert to take sin away.
 The important thing is that people could not take their own sin away.
 Something or someone had to do it for them.
-The two goats (16:9-10) represented and completed one's atonement for sin.
+The two goats (vv.9-10) represented and completed one atonement for sin.
 The goat that died typified and death of Christ, which addressed the root cause of sin.
 The scapegoat represented all acts of sin removed and taken away.
 When the goat was led into the wilderness, atonement was complete, the sin transferred figuratively onto the goat were already atoned for.
 The blood of the first goat was sprinkled before the Lord, and both animals represented one "sin offering."

-LESSON: I. ATONEMENT FOR THE HIGH PRIEST LEVITICUS 16:11-14
+LESSON: I. ATONEMENT FOR THE HIGH PRIEST Leviticus 16:11-14